wangziqi2013/wangziqi2013.github.io/_posts/2019-03-05-Dual-Page-Ckpt.markdown

 to (similar to page coloring, but the restriction is even more strong), and hence can just use one bit to indicate the location of a virtual page.
 Put them all together, DPC can achieve fast hardware checkpointing with small metadata and torage overhead.

+The system assumption of DPC is as follows.
+DRAM and NVM are attached to the memory bus, which allows byte level addressing for both devices.
+This paper, in particular, uses DRAM as an L4 cache for the NVM, and applications have no capability to directly address the DRAM.
+Global execution is divided into epoches, which are basic units of recovery.
+If the system crashes within an epoch, we can always restore the system state to the previous epoch, which is a consistent snapshot of the entire system at some point of execution.
+The paper also assumes that global corrdination exists to synchronize all processors at a checkpoint, such that processors agree to stop, drain their volatile queues and buffers (e.g. store queue and instruction window), and write out the on-chip execution context.